-June 2021.
+April 2023.
 This website addresses the following questions: Can an EV meet your daily needs?
+Do EVs reduce emissions?
 How reliable are EVs?
 How far can you drive?
-How do you charge an EV for daily driving and on a road trip?
-How much do EVs reduce emissions?
-Post are based on our experience with the EVs we’ve driven since 2013.
-Posts are organized by topic: Tesla Model 3 under the “3” tab; Rav4 EV under the “Rav4 EV” tab; etc.
+How do you charge an EV for daily driving or for a road trip?
+Posts on topics such as Climate, Charging an EV, or Vehicles (Our EVs) can be found under the tabs along the upper right.

 4 things to know about EVs:

-2: Reduce Pollution.
+1: Reduce Pollution.
 There are nearly 300 million cars on the road in the United States.
-The average person drives 35 miles a day in a car that gets 20-25 miles per gallon.
+The average person drives 35 miles a day in a car that gets ~25 miles per gallon.
 As a result, we burn almost 400 million gallons of gasoline, every day (384 million gallons per day).
 And that’s just cars and light trucks.
 Burning a gallon of gas produces 20 pounds of CO².
 So that’s 20 pounds times 384 million = 7 billion pounds of CO².
-Add in mining, production, and transportation of fuels and were over 9 billion.
+Add in mining, production, and transportation of fuels and we’re over 9 billion.
 That’s Billion with a B. 9 billion lbs that we pump into the atmosphere every day.
 Just in the United States.
 Burning gas also produces nitrogen oxides; volatile compounds from unburned or partially burned fuel; carbon monoxide; sulphur dioxide; and other toxins like benzene, 1,3-butadiene, acrolein, and formaldehyde.
 Car exhaust is bad: nobody would let their child sit in a garage with a running car, but we treat the atmosphere as if it’s a limitless reservoir that we can fill with billions of pounds of harmful compounds every day.
-Research continues to provide more evidence of how bad air pollution is for our health, and the health of our children.
+Research continues to provide new evidence of how bad air pollution is for our health.
+It’s time to do something and make a change for the better.

-3: Electric cars are cleaner, and get cleaner every year.
-In 2020 more electricity in the United States came from renewable sources of electricity like hydroelectric, geothermal, wind, solar (20%) than from coal.
-On an almost yearly basis pollution from generating electricity goes down, EVs get cleaner, and the air gets cleaner.
+2: Electric vehicles are cleaner, and get cleaner every year.
+In 2020 and again in 2022 more electricity in the United States came from renewable sources of electricity like hydroelectric, geothermal, wind, solar (20%) than from coal.
+On an almost yearly basis pollution from generating electricity goes down.
+As a result EVs get cleaner, and the air we breathe gets cleaner.

 4: Today’s EVs can get you where you need to go.